-How long you will have a Penrose drain depends on your surgery and the amount of drainage coming from your incision.
-As you heal, the amount of fluid will decrease.
-When you have no fluid draining from your Penrose drain for 24 hours, contact your doctor to make an appointment to remove it.Back to top
+How long you have your drain depends on your surgery and how much fluid is draining from your incision.
+As your incision heals, you will have less fluid.
+When no fluid drains from your Penrose drain for 24 hours, contact your doctor to make an appointment to remove it.Back to top

-- How much you see on the gauze.
-(Is it the size of a dime, a quarter, a lime, an orange?)
+- How much drainage is on the gauze?
+For example, is it about the size of a dime, a quarter, a lime, or an orange?

-- The color.
-(Is it bright red, dark red, pink, brown, yellow?)
+- What color is the drainage?
+For example, is it bright red, dark red, pink, brown, or yellow?

-To change your dressing, gather the following supplies:
+Before you take your dressing off, gather the following supplies: